 Decontamination to suppress dust scattering on the top floor of the Reactor Building was completed in December 2021 and contamination reduction was confirmed, based on smear sampling results before and after decontamination.
-Work to install shielding within a range including above the reactor well, where the highest level of dose was observed, was completed at the end of May 2022.
+Work to install shielding within a range including above the reactor well, where the dose was observed to peak, was completed at the end of May 2022.
 Due to interference with the installation of the new fuel-handling machine, work to remove the control room of the fuel-handling machine (hereinafter FHM control room) has been underway since August.
-Once the removal of the FHM control room is complete, preliminary work to dismantle the existing facility on the south side will commence (rearrangement of site, inspection of remotely operated heavy machinery (annual been stored in the common pool with the 22 dry casks and transport them on site from the common pool building to fuel from the cask and cleaning the fuel top, two of the three casks satisfied the criteria and were transported to the
+Once this is complete, preliminary work to dismantle the existing facility on the south side will commence (rearrangement of site, inspection of remotely operated heavy machinery (annual inspection) and measures to prevent scattering of rubble and dust).